***Note: Looking for information on how natural disasters like wildfires can affect engine stall? Jump ahead.***

 What Happens When Your Car Stalls?

 If the engine quits while you’re driving, the car will first lose power steering and then power brakes.
 Your first course of action should be to apply the foot brake and steer gradually over to the side of the road.
 Then, turn on your hazard lights and try to restart your car.
-If you cannot restart it, call an auto mechanic or friend with jumper cables for help.
-If the jumper cables don’t do the trick in rebooting your stalled engine, you may be looking at another problem that requires some repair work.
+If you can’t restart it, call an auto mechanic or friend with jumper cables for help.
+If the jumper cables don’t do the trick in rebooting your stalled engine, you may be looking at another problem that requires repair work.

 If your engine stalls while your car is at an idle speed (idling means you’re sitting still), you might not be able to steer it to the side of the road.
 If this happens, turn on your hazard lights and call either the police or roadside assistance to help you safely get your car out of the road.
 Be sure not to get out of your car and try to push it while you’re in traffic.
-The driver’s safety should be the number one concern!
+Your safety should be the number one concern!

 Can natural disasters make my car stall?